 The SFSC Campus Store is owned and operated by Follett Higher Education Group through a contractual agreement with SFSC.
 The store carries all required textbooks and supplies.
-Textbooks may be purchased in person at the SFSC Highlands Campus (Avon Park) Campus Store at the beginning of each term.
+Textbooks may be purchased in person at the SFSC Highlands Campus Store at the beginning of each term.
 The SFSC Campus Store is located on the first floor in Building B. Textbooks can also be purchased on the store's website.
 Instructional materials which are ordered by students at the other campuses can be delivered to those campuses via College courier.
 When purchasing textbooks and other class materials, be sure that you have the right textbook for your class prior to breaking any shrink wrap or packaging materials, as opened packages cannot be returned.
+Access codes may be refunded in original purchase condition and receipt.
+Access cards that have been accessed, scratched off, or damaged are ineligible for refunds.
 Campus Store hours are Monday through Thursday, 8 a.m. to 5 p.m. and Friday, 8 a.m. to 1 p.m.
 Closed Saturday and Sunday.
-During the summer term, hours are Monday through Thursday, 8 a.m. to 5 p.m.
+During the summer term, hours are Monday through Thursday, 8 a.m. to 5 p.m. of 5 p.m.
 Closed Friday, Saturday, and Sunday.

 Textbooks may be returned only if the cash register receipt is available, the textbooks are undamaged, and the return is within the Drop with Refund Period (See SFSC Campus Store Policy).
 The Campus Store purchases used textbooks if the books are in reasonable condition and the College has an immediate need for them.
-The SFSC Campus Store serves Starbucks® coffee.
+The SFSC Campus Store serves Starbucks[®] coffee.
 For more information, call the SFSC Campus Store at 863-784-7112, email 1383mgr@follett.com or visit ShopSFSC.com.